wp-plugins/pinterest-pin-it-button/readme.txt

 == Description ==

-Add a Simple "Pin It" Button to Your Posts in 2 Minutes
+Add a Simple "Pin It" Button to Your Posts in 2 Minutes!

 ### "Pin It" Button Features: ###